 Budget justifications are prepared not for the use of the agency, but instead are the primary tool used by the House and Senate Committees on Appropriations to evaluate the resource requirements and fiscal needs of agencies.
-The Committee is aware that the format and presentation of budget materials is largely left to the agency within presentation objectives set forth by OMB.
+The Committee is aware that the format and presentation of budget materials is largely left to the agency within presentation objectives set forth by the Office of Management and Budget [OMB].
 However, the Committee expects agencies to consult with the Committees on Appropriations in advance regarding any plans to modify the format of agency budget documents to ensure that the data needed to make appropriate and meaningful funding decisions is provided.
+The Committee directs that justifications submitted with the fis-

-The Committee directs that justifications submitted with the fiscal year 2019 budget requests by agencies funded under this act must contain the customary level of detailed data and explanatory statements to support the appropriations requests at the level of detail contained in the funding table included at the end of the report.
+The Committee directs that justifications submitted with the fiscal year 2020 budget requests by agencies funded under this act must contain the customary level of detailed data and explanatory statements to support the appropriations requests at the level of detail contained in the funding table included at the end of the report.
 Among other items, agencies shall provide a detailed discussion of proposed new initiatives, proposed changes in the agency's financial plan from prior year enactment, and detailed data on all programs and comprehensive information on any office or agency restructurings.
 At a minimum, each agency must also provide adequate justification for funding and staffing changes for each individual office.
-Explanatory materials should compare programs, projects, and activities that are proposed for fiscal year 2019 to the fiscal year 2018 enacted level.
+Explanatory materials should compare programs, projects, and activities that are proposed for fiscal year 2020 to the fiscal year 2019 enacted level.

-The Committee includes a general provision requiring that agencies provide, as a component incorporated within their fiscal year 2019 budget justification materials submitted to the Committee, a separate table briefly describing the top management challenges for fiscal year 2018 as identified by the agency inspector general, along with an explanation of how the fiscal year 2019 budget request addresses each such management challenge.
+The Committee includes a general provision requiring that agencies provide, as a component incorporated within their fiscal year 2020 budget justification materials submitted to the Committee, a separate table briefly describing the top management challenges for fiscal year 2019 as identified by the agency inspector general, along with an explanation of how the fiscal year 2020 budget request addresses each such management challenge.

 The Committee is aware that the analytical materials required for review by the Committee are unique to each agency in this act.
-Therefore, the Committee expects that each agency will coordinate with the House and Senate Committees on Appropriations in advance on its planned presentation for its budget justification materials in support of the fiscal year 2019 budget request.
+Therefore, the Committee expects that each agency will coordinate with the House and Senate Committees on Appropriations in advance on its planned presentation for its budget justification materials in support of the fiscal year 2020 budget request.